willynilly/rfc3987-syntax/README.md

 - ✅ Implements grammar from **[RFC 3987](https://datatracker.ietf.org/doc/html/rfc3987)**, using **[RFC 3986](https://datatracker.ietf.org/doc/html/rfc3986)** where RFC 3987 delegates syntax

 > ⚠️ This project is **not affiliated with or endorsed by** the authors of RFC 3987 or the `rfc3987` Python package.

+Please cite this software in accordance with the enclosed CITATION.cff file.

 ---